 Cadet Units in Schools

 Combined Cadet Force’s (CCF) allow pupils to undertake military-orientated and adventurous training alongside their studies within the education structure of their school.
 Training includes flying, sailing, camps and much more, giving opportunities to develop and demonstrate new character qualities and skills.

-There are currently six schools in Wales who have unique educational partnerships that allow pupils, aged between 13 and 18, to join a CCF.
-The personal attributes gained will remain valuable throughout the Cadets' lives, impressing potential employers and remaining relevant in whatever career they pursue.
+There are currently seven schools in Wales who have unique educational partnerships that allow pupils, aged between 13 and 18, to join a CCF.
+The personal attributes gained will remain valuable throughout the cadets' lives, impressing potential employers and remaining relevant in whatever career they pursue.

 The UK’s Cadet Forces are among the most successful youth organisations in the world, with a long history of developing young people’s skills and attributes, and helping them grow into responsible young adults.

 At the beginning of 2016, the Welsh Government in consultation with the MOD, agreed to join the School Cadet Expansion Programme.